-Bachelor of Science in Nursing Program (Degree Completion) (RNBSN)
+Bachelor of Science in Nursing Program (RN to BSN Degree Completion)

 The purpose of the Bachelor of Science (Degree Completion) program is to present theoretical and evidence-based education that incorporates knowledge from nursing and related disciplines.
 These experiences will be facilitated by the acquisition of knowledge and expertise in every nursing course.
 The goal of the program is to prepare graduates for positions where they will provide quality health care services in diverse settings and function as professional providers of care, managers of care, and members within the discipline.
 Graduates will earn a Bachelor of Science in Nursing (BSN) degree upon satisfactory completion of the program.
 Graduates will be prepared for positions where they will care for patients and families in a variety of settings.

 The following essentials of Baccalaureate Education for Professional Nursing Practice are fundamental to the practice of nursing and support the mission and goals of the nursing program while assisting in the development of the professional nurse.
 These elements are singularly important and collectively essential as the fundamental foundation for nursing practice and are adopted from the American Association of Colleges of Nursing.

 - Liberal Education for Baccalaureate Generalist Nursing Practice

 - Basic Organizational and Systems Leadership for Quality Care and Patient Safety

 - Information Management and Application of Patient Care Technology Healthcare Policy, Finance, and Regulatory Environments